gert-janwille/buda_munt/README.md

   <br/>
   <br/>
   <p>
-    The Buda Coin app lets you pay in a local currency BDA(Buda Coin) everywhere on and near the Buda Island.
+    Buda Coin lets you pay in a local currency BDA(Buda Coin) everywhere on and near the Buda Island.
 Join us now on a <a href="https://budamunt.herokuapp.com/">Buda Coin</a>
 </div>

 # Buda Coin App